How to set up your MIG welder for Aluminium welding

 180MST or 200MST or Italian-made 175MST - Simple & very reliable machines with simple & easy-to-use controls.
 Industrial quality MIG torch with "Euro" torch connection allows proper torch & wire feeder set up for aluminium.

-Italian-made 210MST or 250MST - Superior arc characteristics & ease of set-up / ability to quickly set the machine up & achieve a very good welding result/finish, even if the operator is less experienced.
-These machines are our #1 recommendation for achieving the best possible result with aluminium, with the next step up being Pulse MIG machines which are typically around $5,000-$10,000 or more for a reputable machine.
+The Italian-made 210MST & 250MST have exceptional arc characteristics with ease of set-up to achieve a very good welding result/finish, even if the operator is less experienced.
+These machines are our #1 recommendation for achieving the best possible result with aluminium, using a conventional (non-pulse) MIG.

 Download a brochure on the full range of Weldclass machines, with indicative pricing;